ask/python-github2/doc/index.rst

    :prefix: Download
    :class: sidebar

-This is an experimental python library implementing all of the features available in version 2 of the `Github API`_.
+This is an experimental Python library implementing all of the features available in version 2 of the `Github API`_.

 You should read the developer documentation for the `Github API`_ first.